faizilham/msc-thesis/main/ch5_general_function.typ

   "apply" : ((A) -> B andef { 1 |-> epsilon } union phiEf, A ) -> B andef { 2 |-> epsilon } union phiEf\
 $ <eq:ApplySignature>

 This example illustrates how the effect of `apply` is parametric to the effects of function `f`.
 The utilization of parameter `x`, which is the second parameter of `apply`, depends on the effect of `f` on its first parameter, that is $epsilon$.
 If function `f` has some effects on free variables annotated as $phiEf$, then `apply` also has the same effects.
-Currently, we only allow top-level functions' free variable annotation to be either parametric (as variable $phiEf$) or empty ($PhiEf = emptyset$) to prevent effect on global variables.
-This is because we limit the analysis to be a local, intra-procedural analysis.
+Currently, we only allow top-level functions' free variable annotation to be either parametric (as variable $phiEf$) or empty ($PhiEf = emptyset$) to prevent notating effects on global variables.
+This is because we limit the analysis to a local, intra-procedural analysis.

 == Function alias analysis

-Since in the generalized model any function call may create a new utilizable value or has some effects, we first need to determine which function is called and what is its effect signature before we can analyze the values utilizations.
+Since any function call may create a new utilizable value or has some effects, we first need to determine which function is called and what is its effect signature before we can analyze the values utilizations.
 We can determine the function by running a function alias analysis, which is a reachable definition analysis modified for function type values.

 #[ /* Start of Function Alias Analysis */
 #let evalbracket = evalbracket.with(sub:"FA")